cognitum-octopus/cognipy/docs/_build/html/_sources/installation.rst.txt

 .. meta::
    :description:
-      Free command line tool to download photos from Instagram.
-      Scrapes public and private profiles, hashtags, stories, feeds, saved media, and their metadata, comments and captions.
-      Written in Python.
+      Free command line tool which alows to Reasoning, exploration of RDF/OWL, CogniPy CNL files, performs reasoning with OWL/RL Reasoner (Jena) as well as allows using SPARQL Graph queries (Jena)

 .. title:: CogniPy — Easy Semantic Technology for Python